norbertkiszka/anbox-arm64/README.md

 # Anbox for ARM64

-Anbox is a container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu.
+Anbox is a container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu or Debian.
 In other words: Anbox will let you run Android on your Linux system without the slowness of virtualization.